AI Dungeon: User-generated content

-In addition to AI Dungeon's pre-configured settings, players can create custom "adventures" from scratch by describing the setting in text format, which the AI will then generate a setting from.
+In addition to AI Dungeons pre-configured settings, players can create custom "adventures" from scratch by describing the setting in text format, which the AI will then generate a setting from.
 These custom adventures can be published for others to play, with an interface for browsing published adventures and leaving comments under them.

 Multiplayer

 AI Dungeon includes a multiplayer mode in which different players each have their own character and take turns interacting with the AI within the same game session.
 Multiplayer supports both online play across multiple devices or local play using a shared device.
 The game's hosts are able to supervise the AI and modify its output.

 Unlike the single-player game, in which actions and stories use second person narration, multiplayer game stories are presented using third-person narration.

 Worlds

 AI Dungeon allows players to set their adventures within specific "Worlds" that give context to the broader environment where the adventure takes place.
 This feature was first released with two different worlds available for selection: Xaxas, a "world of peace and prosperity"; and Kedar, a "world of dragons, demons, and monsters".